eduvpn/documentation/UPGRADE_DEBIAN_10_TO_11.md

 a working "base".

-**NOTE**: if you have the opportunity, please make a snapshot of your system, e.g. through your VM platform!
+**NOTE**: if you have the opportunity, please make a snapshot of your system, e.g. through your VM platform so you can rollback immediately if the upgrade doesn't work.

 Follow the instructions
 [here](https://www.debian.org/releases/bullseye/amd64/release-notes/ch-upgrading.en.html).